chris-lovejoy/site/_posts/55 Tech for Healthcare/2025-08-23-use-domain-experts.md

 As you grow, you may need to build out your team of domain experts performing reviews.
 As you hire different reviewers, you'll need a system for quality-assuring your reviewers by assessing inter-rater agreement.

-As your user base grows and your AI system generates more outputs, you'll need a way to prioritise *which* of the the AI outputs to review.
+As your user base grows and your AI system generates more outputs, you'll need a way to prioritise *which* of the AI outputs to review.

 All these decisions benefit from domain expert steering.

-Given your domain expert(s) should do so much more than just review AI outputs, what other skills should they have?
+**Given your domain expert(s) should do so much more than just review AI outputs, what other skills should they have?**

 ## Hiring the right domain expert(s)